The best HBO series

 Big Little Lies (2017-2019)

-The first season of Big Little Lies is grade-A from top to bottom.
+The first season of Big Little Lies — based on Liane Moriarty’s book about a group of mothers living in a California beach town — is grade-A from top to bottom.
 Nicole Kidman and Laura Dern were standouts in a cast that also included Reese Witherspoon, Shailene Woodley, Zoë Kravitz, Adam Scott and Alexander Skarsgård.
 It’s a testament to how good something is that when you add Meryl Streep to it the quality doesn’t actually get better, but that’s what happened with Big Little Lies.

 Boardwalk Empire (2010-2014)

-HBO has another New Jersey-set gangster show that we’ll be talking about in a little bit, but Boardwalk Empire is another classic foray by HBO into the genre, and with one of the all-time masters of it, Martin Scorsese, with his name on it to boot (he directed the pilot episode and served as an executive producer on the Terence Winter-created show).
+Boardwalk Empire is a classic foray by HBO into the gangster genre, with one of the all-time masters of it, Martin Scorsese, serving as an executive producer on the Terence Winter-created show.

-The U.S.’s botched response to the COVID-19 pandemic makes this already fantastic historical miniseries newly relevant for its examination of the way politics can interfere with crisis response and cost lives.
-A dramatization of the events surrounding the 1986 accident at the Chernobyl Nuclear Power Plant in the Soviet Union, the series alternates between by the minute portrayals of the meltdown in progress to the months-long process of mitigating the damage and trying to prevent a future tragedy on that scale.
+A dramatization of the events surrounding the 1986 accident at the Chernobyl Nuclear Power Plant in the Soviet Union, the series alternates between by-the-minute portrayals of the meltdown in progress to the months-long process of mitigating the damage and trying to prevent a future tragedy on that scale.

 Jared Harris stars as a scientist navigating Soviet propaganda, lying plant supervisors and paranoid military and government officials while trying to prevent a horrific disaster from becoming even worse.
 It’s a fascinating and tragic story of an event that left a wide swath of land uninhabitable to this day and ushered in the beginning of the end of the Cold War.